DanielLandonJr/imageGallery/README.md

 # imageGallery
-A couple demo sites that show how to create Image Galleries
+A demo site that shows how to create Image Gallerie